graphicore/librebarcode/documentation/ean13.md

 </tr>
 </table>

-There's an [EAN13 Technical Testing page](./ean13-testing.html) with many examples.
+There's an [EAN 13 Technical Testing page](./ean13-testing.html) with many examples.

+There's also an [EAN 13 Bulk Encoder](./ean13-bulk.html) for many codes.

 <a name="ean13-encoder"></a>
 {% include ean13encoder.md %}